fluttermtl/flutter_chat_workshop/03_prepare_app/instructions.md

 ## MaterialApp

-The `MaterialApp` is a widget based on Material Design framework.
+The `MaterialApp` is a convenience widget that wraps several widgets commonly required for Material Design applications.
 It gives a lot of options to customize the look and feel of the app.
-More that than, it gives also some design behavior according to the framework like navigation, theme, context, etc.
+More than that, it also gives some design behavior according to the framework, like navigation, theme, context, etc.
-`home` property is the widget that will be the root of the app.
+The `home` property is the widget that will be the app's root.

 ```dart
 MaterialApp(